 No matter the size or scope of your M&A transaction or your position in the deal, there’s no situation too complex or simple for us to handle.
 We serve our clients with the highest professional standards, drawing upon our extensive legal and business backgrounds.

-Options For Mergers & Acquisitions
+Options For Merger & Acquisitions

 A merger takes place when two existing businesses join to form a new one.
 This effectively dissolves the businesses as their separate ownership and operation cease.
 The corporate stock of the two companies is surrendered and the new company begins to issue its own stock.